JackDaw1/Otus/README.md

 # Otus
 Training iOS-projects

-In this repository you can get acquainted with training iOS-projects (swift, UIKit and etr.).
+Here you can get acquainted with my training iOS-projects (swift, UIKit and etr.).

-I would appreciate for any advaces:)
+I would appreciate for any advices:)